conor-dowdall/conor-dowdall/README.md

 ### conor-dowdall@github:~$ whoami

 - I am a homo sapien from Ireland.
-I enjoy developing software and I am currently doing a HDip in Science in Software Development.
+- I enjoy developing software!
+- I recently got First Class Honours in a HDip in Science in Software Development.
 - I also enjoy playing music and doing a bit of Tai Chi.
 - My passion project is Muso Dojo, which combines music, with music education, and software development.